Coronavirus Update:What patients and families need to know

 - If we become aware of a potential COVID-19 case, we will promptly inform any families whose child may have been in contact with the suspected case.

-Please inform your doctor of your child’s/your exposure prior to arrival.
+Please inform your doctor of the exposure prior to arrival.
 If your child needs to be seen, please send a primary caregiver who has not been exposed with the child.
-If that is not possible, please let your doctor know.
+If that is not possible, please inform your care team.
+The hospital has policies in place to keep all of our patients safe while providing treatment.
+If treatment cannot be delayed, you and your child will remain isolated throughout your visit at the hospital.

 Since this is an evolving situation, please refer to the following resources for the most updated information.
 We will update these recommendations as new information becomes available.